Frank Belknap Long: Friendship with Lovecraft

 H. P. Lovecraft was a close friend and mentor to Frank Belknap Long, with whom he came in contact in 1920 when Long was nineteen.
 Lovecraft found Long a stimulating correspondent especially in regard to his aesthetic tastes, focussing on the Italian Renaissance and French literature.
 Lovecraft published some of Long's early work in his Conservative (e.g. Felis: A prose Poem [July 1923], about Long's pet cat) and paid tribute to Long in a flattering article, "The Work of Frank Belknap Long, Jun.," published anonymously in the United Amateur (May 1924) but clearly by Lovecraft.
 They first met when Lovecraft visited New York in April 1922.
 They saw each other with great frequency (especially during Lovecraft's Brooklyn residence in New York City from 1924 to 1926), at which time they were the chief members of the Kalem Club and wrote to each other often.
 Long's family apartment was always Lovecraft's residence and headquarters during his periodic trips from Providence to New York.

 Long writes that he and Lovecraft exchanged "more than a thousand letters, not a few running to more than eighty handwritten pages" before Lovecraft's death in 1937.
-Some of their correspondence has been reprinted in Arkham House's Selected Letters series, collecting the voluminous correspondence of Lovecraft and his friends.
-Long's Howard Phillips Lovecraft: Dreamer on the Night Side was extensively edited by James Turner.
+Some of their correspondence was reprinted in Arkham House's Selected Letters series, collecting the voluminous correspondence of Lovecraft and his friends.
+Lovecraft's letters to Long after 1931 have all been lost, with the letters up to that date existing primarily in transcriptions prepared by Arkham House.
+Their complete extant correspondence is published as A Sense of Proportion: The Letters of H.P.
+Lovecraft and Frank Belknap Long (NY: Hippocampus Press, 2026, 2 vols).

-During the 1920s, Long and Lovecraft were both members of the Kalem Club (named for the initials of the surnames of original members—K, L, or M).
 Long was also part of the loosely associated "Lovecraft Circle" of fantasy writers (along with Robert Bloch, August Derleth, Robert E. Howard, Henry Kuttner, Clark Ashton Smith, C. M. Eddy, Jr., and Donald Wandrei) who corresponded regularly with each other and influenced and critiqued each other's works.